tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 that will be targeted at a DoH server.
 The format of the key is defined in ({{publickey}}).

 Clients MUST only use keys that were retrieved from records protected by DNSSEC {{!RFC4033}}
-to encrypt messages to an Oblivious Target.
+to encrypt messages to a Target.

 # Configuration and Public Key Format {#publickey}

-An Oblivious DNS public key is a structure encoded, using TLS-style encoding {{!RFC8446}}, as follows:
+An Oblivious DNS public key configuration is a structure encoded, using TLS-style encoding {{!RFC8446}}, as follows:

 ~~~
 struct {